-- (2) As adjusted to give effect to this offering and the concurrent offering of our Series A mandatory convertible preferred stock at a purchase price of \$50.00 per share. - (3) The share information for our common stock excludes: - Approximately 6.5 million shares issuable upon the exercise of currently outstanding stock options; - Approximately 22.4 million shares reserved for issuance upon the conversion of our Series A mandatory convertible preferred stock; - Approximately 64.4 million shares reserved for issuance upon the conversion of the 4.50% convertible senior notes due 2023; - Approximately 16.0 million shares reserved for issuance upon the conversion of the zero coupon convertible senior notes due 2021; - Approximately 6.7 million shares reserved for issuance upon the conversion of the 1.80% convertible subordinated notes due 2004; and - Approximately 6.4 million shares issuable upon the conversion of the 1.87% convertible subordinated notes due 2006.
+(2) As adjusted to give effect to this offering and the concurrent offering of our common stock at a price of \$14.51 per share.

+(3) The share information for our common stock excludes:

+- Approximately 6.5 million shares issuable upon the exercise of currently outstanding stock options; - Approximately 22.4 million shares reserved for issuance upon the conversion of our Series A mandatory convertible preferred stock; - ٠

+Approximately 64.4 million shares reserved for issuance upon the conversion of the 4.50% convertible senior notes due 2023;

+- Approximately 16.0 million shares reserved for issuance upon the conversion of the zero coupon convertible senior notes due 2021; - Approximately 6.7 million shares reserved for issuance upon the conversion of the 1.80% convertible subordinated notes due 2004; and - Approximately 6.4 million shares issuable upon the conversion of the 1.87% convertible subordinated notes due 2006.